 Today, when you hear about Bar and Bat Mitzvot, what you really learn is all about the parties.
-Very few students discuss how accurately they read their Torah portions or chant their haftarot.
+Too few students discuss how accurately they read their Torah portions or chant their haftarot.
 Can you blame them?
 Teens are deeply involved with their social lives and our present generation has so many social media tools available to share their party experiences with each other and keep the memories of these events alive forever on the internet.

-We have developed sessions that are experientially based using videos and speakers to prompt an interactive discussion.
+We have developed sessions that are experientially based using videos and guest speakers to prompt an interactive discussion.
 In addition to having students find their Torah portions in the scroll itself and write the opening paragraphs of their Divrei Torah, students learn about Jewish poverty in Toronto with representatives from Ve’ahavta, debate how to use some of their gift money for tzedakah and learn how Shabbat solves many problems of an over-wired world and a great deal more.

 Our young men and women also learn how Jews throughout the world celebrate Bar and Bat Mitzvot, some of the history of each ceremony and where the idea of a party came from and why.

 Parents are invited to selected sessions and everyone participates in a special closing evening.
 This final event features an authentic traditional Shabbat experience and is used as an opportunity for discussing Shabbat’s key role in home life.

 Registration for the 2022 program will open October 12, 2021

 For context, you may click HERE to download and review the details from last year’s program.

 For more information, please connect to Nancy Goldstein, our Director of Lifecycle Events at email@example.com